darton/smart_reverse_tunnel/README.md

 ### Script: `smart_reverse_tunnel.sh`
 This shell script automates the process of establishing a reverse SSH tunnel.
 It ensures that the tunnel remains active and automatically reconnects if the connection drops.

+#### Functionality
+The script scans all network interfaces, checks their metrics, and starts establishing the tunnel from the interface with the lowest metric.
+It pings the remote host to ensure connectivity.
+If the tunnel cannot be established, it moves on to the next interface with a higher metric and continues this process.

 ### Systemd Service: `smart_reverse_tunnel.service`
 The systemd service file configures and manages the `smart_reverse_tunnel` script, ensuring it starts at boot and keeps running continuously.

 ## Features

 - **Automatic Reconnection**: Ensures that the reverse SSH tunnel is always active.
+- **Interface Selection**: Automatically selects the best network interface based on metrics.
 - **Easy to Configure**: Simple setup with minimal configuration.
 - **Systemd Integration**: Seamless integration with systemd for automatic startup and monitoring.